psy0rz/alpinebox/README.md

 Its super small, fast and simple.
 Its not the most versatile distribution, but what it does, it does very well.

-Also upgrading to newer releases is quick and painless, in contrast with other distro's.
+Also upgrading to newer releases is quick and painless, in contrast to other distro's.
 And since we use snapshots before upgrading, its easy to roll back should there be a problem.

 For this reason all our boxes run Alpine and just auto-upgrade and reboot every week without problems.